Capers Funnye: Career

 In 1985, Funnye was selected as assistant rabbi at Beth Shalom B'nai Zaken Ethiopian Hebrew Congregation in Chicago; with 200 members, it is now one of the largest black synagogues in the United States.
 Its congregation is mostly African American.
 Funnye is the first African-American member of the Chicago Board of Rabbis, and serves on the boards of the Jewish Council on Urban Affairs and the American Jewish Congress of the Midwest.
 In 1996, Funnye was the only black rabbi in the Chicago area.

 Funnye has been active in the Institute for Jewish and Community Research, reaching out to historically black Jewish communities outside the United States.
 These include the Beta Israel in Ethiopia, which are formally recognized by Israeli authorities as Jewish, and the Igbo Jews in Nigeria, which are not.

 Funnye's current congregation was founded by Rabbi Horace Hasan from Bombay (now Mumbai), India, in 1918 as the Ethiopian Hebrew Settlement Workers Association.
 Along with African Americans, members include Hispanics and whites who were born Jews; the majority of the congregation has converted to Judaism.
 As is traditional with Judaism, the congregation does not engage in missionary activity.
 Members who want to convert must study Judaism for a year before undergoing a traditional conversion, requiring men to be ritually circumcised and women to undergo ritual immersion in a mikvah.
-The synagogue is "somewhere between Conservative and Modern Orthodox" with distinctive African-American influences; while men and women sit separately as in Orthodox synagogues, a chorus sings spirituals to the beat of a drum.
+The synagogue is "somewhere between Conservative Judaism and Modern Orthodox" with distinctive African-American influences; while men and women sit separately as in Orthodox synagogues, a chorus sings spirituals to the beat of a drum.
 The congregation occupies a synagogue built by an earlier Ashkenazi congregation in the Marquette Park neighborhood.
 Funnye says they have not applied to belong to any mainstream synagogue organizations, as they do not feel the need.